mhpjay422/mhpjay422/README.md

 I love technology, tabletop boardgames, and a foodie at ❤.

-I'm a coding bootcamp graduate and I love talking to new programmers.
+I'm a coding bootcamp graduate and I love talking about programming.

+How can I help?
 Feel free to reach out!